-Common power adapters, in accordance with the definition of this Recommendation, should comply with emission requirements described in [CISPR 22].
+Universal chargers, in accordance with the definition of this Recommendation, should comply with emission requirements described in [CISPR 22].
 They should also comply with the immunity requirements described in [CISPR 24] and [ITU-T K.74].
+National regulations override the content of this Recommendation.